terraform-ibm-modules/terraform-ibm-powervs-sap/README.md

 ### Solutions independent of IBM Cloud prerequisite Schematics workspace ID:
 1. [PowerVS SAP Ready variation](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-sap/tree/main/solutions/sap-ready-to-go)
-   - Creates and configures **one HANA instance, zero to several NetWeaver instances and one optional ShareFS** with **RHEL or SLES OS** distribution.
+   - Creates and configures **one HANA instance and zero to several NetWeaver instances** with **RHEL or SLES OS** distribution.
 Creates a private subnet for SAP communication for the entire landscape
    - Optionally configures OS network management services (NTP, NFS, and DNS services) using Ansible Galaxy collection from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/)
    - Additionally tunes the instances according to SAP's best practices, which is fully ready for hosting SAP applications.
 2. [End-to-End Solution](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-sap/tree/main/solutions/e2e)
     - Creates a [Power Virtual Server with vpc landing zone](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/tree/main/modules/powervs-vpc-landing-zone) which creates a VPC Infrastructure and PowerVS infrastructure.
 Installs and configures the Squid Proxy, DNS Forwarder, NTP forwarder, and NFS as a service on hosts, and sets the host as the server for the NTP, SQUID proxy and DNS services by using Ansible Galaxy Collection from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/): `power_linux_sap`
-    - Creates and configures **one HANA instance, zero to several NetWeaver instances, and one optional ShareFS** with **RHEL or SLES OS** distribution.
+    - Creates and configures **one HANA instance and zero to several NetWeaver instances** with **RHEL or SLES OS** distribution.
 Creates a private subnet for SAP communication for the entire landscape.
     - Optionally configures OS network management services (NTP, NFS, and DNS services) using Ansible Galaxy Collection from [IBM](https://galaxy.ansible.com/ui/repo/published/ibm/power_linux_sap/): `power_linux_sap`
     - Additionally tunes the instances according to SAP's best practices, which is fully ready for hosting SAP applications.